cortexproject/cortex/docs/proposals/scalable-query-frontend.md

 ### Tenancy Fairness

-By maintaining one queue per tenant a low demand tenant will have the same opportunity to have a query serviced as a high demand tenant.
+By maintaining one queue per tenant, a low demand tenant will have the same opportunity to have a query serviced as a high demand tenant.
 See [Dilutes Tenant Fairness](#dilutes-tenant-fairness) for additional discussion.

 For clarity, tenancy fairness only comes into play when queries are actually being queued in the query frontend.
 Currently this rarely occurs, but as [query sharding](https://github.com/cortexproject/cortex/pull/1878) becomes more aggressive this may become the norm.